Character of Leaders Initiative (CLI)

 Leaders of character are not born; they are made.
 Today the work of forming leaders of character has reemerged as a priority for those universities that seek to create citizen scholars who know how to work together to solve complex problems.
 Our world has no shortage of complex problems.
 We need leaders with the passion, energy, and vision to make a difference; leaders who can see clearly the moral weight of their actions.
 Becoming that kind of person requires great personal effort and an environment where knowledge is married to practice.
 The Character of Leaders Initiative (CLI) is meeting that need.

 CLI is a 3.5-year program funded by a generous grant from Wake Forest University's Educating Character Initiative awarded jointly to the Trent Lott Leadership Institute and The Center for Practical Ethics.
 Our work centers on integrating character education into every aspect of a student's experience at the University of Mississippi (UM).
-We foster moral, civic, and intellectual virtues on our campus through education, mentorship, and community engagement using a method which builds on the UM Creed and on decades of character education to create a unified and interdisciplinary approach for developing ethical and effective leaders.
+We foster moral, civic, and intellectual virtues on our campus through education, mentorship, and community engagement using a method which builds on the core virtues of Fairness, Respect, Integrity, Civility, and Humility found within UM Creed, and on decades of character education to create a unified and interdisciplinary approach for developing ethical and effective leaders.

 Virtue